 This centre has been set up in partnership with four other universities including Manchester, Lancaster, Liverpool and Sheffield and we work with all the UK’s major industrial and regulatory bodies including Amec, Areva, AWE, EDF, the Nuclear Decommissioning Authority, the National Nuclear Laboratory, Rolls-Royce, and Sellafield Ltd.

-4 fully funded places are available at the University of Leeds for 2015 entry.
+Four fully-funded places are available at the University of Leeds for 2015 entry.
 Applications are now being accepted.

 You are required to have attained a 1st class or upper 2nd class undergraduate degree.

 To be eligible for a studentship, you must either be a U.K. citizen or a European Union national who has been resident in the U.K. for at least 3 years prior to starting the course.

 The NGN Centre welcomes applications from international students however this particular programme is funded by the Research Council which means we have limited funding opportunities for overseas students.

 To apply please complete a formal application for Integrated PhD study (click on ‘Apply online’)

 Instructions for filling out the form: